TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/MonitorsThree.md

 ```

 <br />

-Nice!
-We have discovered a new `subdomain`!
+A new `subdomain` was discovered: cacti.monitorsthree.htb

 <br />